Mare Tyrrhenum quadrangle: Dunes

 Sand is common on Mars due to the old age of the surface that has allowed rocks to erode into sand.
 Dunes on Mars have been observed to move many meters.

 Some dunes move along.
 In this process, sand moves up the windward side and then falls down the leeward side of the dune, thus caused the dune to go toward the leeward side (or slip face).

 When images are enlarged, some dunes on Mars display ripples on their surfaces.
 These are caused by sand grains rolling and bouncing up the windward surface of a dune.
 The bouncing grains tend to land on the windward side of each ripple.
 The grains do not bounce very high so it does not take much to stop them.

-Layers

-Many places on Mars show rocks arranged in layers.
-Rock can form layers in a variety of ways.
-Volcanoes, wind, or water can produce layers.

-Columnar Jointing

-Lava flows sometimes cool to form large groups of more-or-less equally sized columns.
-These joints have been seen on Mars.